1 Introduction

 9 Generate probabilistic nowcast

-Now that we have estimated the dispersion, we take the point nowcast matrix we
+Now that we have estimated the dispersion, we can generate a probabilistic

 )